 Yes!
 The first step would be to post Phase 1 of your study to MTurk, including many more participants than you’d like in your final sample.

-When it is time to post subsequent phases of your study, FindingFive gives you the option of allowing only workers who have completed a previous MTurk survey–based on the Session ID# found in the “Sessions” tab of the previous study–to complete the present study.
+When it is time to post subsequent phases of your study, FindingFive gives you the option of allowing only workers who have completed a previous MTurk survey – based on the Session IDs found in the “Sessions” tab of the previous study – to complete the present study.
 That means you can select, for Phase 2, participants who have already completed Phase 1!
-As an added measure, you can follow Amazon Web Services’ instructions to email participants who completed Phase 1, inviting them to participate in your study.

 Any other questions or suggestions?

-We hope these tips were helpful in learning how to launch a FindingFive study to MTurk!
+We hope these tips helped you learn more about how to launch a FindingFive study to MTurk!
 We are always trying to improve our materials, so we welcome any additional questions or feedback you have on FindingFive’s integration with Mechanical Turk.
-Please email us at firstname.lastname@example.org with comments.
+Please email us at email@example.com with comments.

 Amazon Mechanical Turk.
 (2017, September 11).
 How to be a great MTurk Requester.
 Retrieved from https://blog.mturk.com/how-to-be-a-great-mturk-requester-3a714d7d7436